11 Best MyFitnessPal Alternatives for 2026 (Free & Paid)

 Here’s what makes Hoot different:

-• Multi-Modal Logging: Log meals by typing, snapping a photo, scanning a barcode or label, talking into the mic, or tapping a saved favorite.
+• Multi-Modal Logging: Log meals by typing, snapping a photo, scanning a label, talking into the mic, or tapping a saved favorite.
 No more 20-step entries.

 • Guided Insights: Every log gets a Nutrition Score (1–100) plus pros, cons, and simple improvement suggestions.
 Instead of just “you ate 650 calories,” Hoot says, “Great protein here—next time swap fries for veggies to bump your score.”